PAUL34913/msp1-cv/README.md

 -   Portfolio landing position fixed
 -   Added portfolio footer image
 -   Removed hero image from portfolio and blog pages
+-   Created a basic structure for the blog page including a video header

 ## Known Bugs